top of page

 Let's take a look at |S21|^2 data for two different transformer types in the configuration shown in figure 5.
 The measurement steps outlined earlier were used for these measurements.
 As before, a nanoVNA-F, manufactured by BH5HNU, hw version 3.1 using fw version 0.2.1 was used.

-Figure 6 Transformer Efficiency Measurements in Figure 5 Configuration
+Figure 6 Transformer Insertion Loss Measurements in Figure 5 Configuration

 These measurement results vary from the single transformer measurements shown in figure 4, all measured on the same transformers.
 Not only are the loss values different, the performance across frequency is very different.
 Also the transformer loss is affected by the primary capacitor, something we did not see with the single transformer measurements.